AintzaneM/Who-invent-what/README.md

 # Who-invent-what
-A minimum viable product of a game.
-Discover the invention that women have created through history.
+A minimum viable product of a game to give visibility to women and their inventions created throughout history.

 ## Intro